 Like cash incentive compensation, equity incentive compensation is awarded after the end of the performance year to which such compensation relates.
-For the 2020 performance year, our Compensation Committee determined the amount of equity incentive compensation in February 2021.
+For the 2021 performance year, our Compensation Committee determined the amount of equity incentive compensation in February 2022.

-Sixty percent of the nominal value of the award is in the form of performance share units (which we refer to as PSUs) that may be earned over a 3-year performance period based on pre-established performance targets, and are paid at the end of the 3-year performance period if particular performance targets are achieved, and the remaining forty percent is in the form of RSUs that cliff vest at the end of a 3-year period.
+Sixty percent of the nominal value of the award is in the form of PSUs that may be earned over a 3-year performance period based on pre-established performance targets, and are paid at the end of the 3-year performance period if particular performance targets are achieved, and the remaining forty percent is in the form of restricted share units (which we refer to as RSUs) that cliff vest at the end of a 3-year period.
 Details about the individual awards are set out in "CEO Performance Review" and "Other Named Executive Officer Compensation Decisions."

-For the 2021 grant with respect to the 2020 performance year, the proportion of the long-term equity incentive comprising performance-based PSUs was again 60%.
+For the 2022 grant with respect to the 2021 performance year, the proportion of the long-term equity incentive comprising performance-based PSUs was again 60%, with the remainder in time-based RSUs.